josdem/blog-hugo/content/techtalk/java/streams.md

   }
 }
 ```

-`allMatch`, `anyMatch` and `noneMatch` methods are applied on streams and matches the given Predicate, then returns boolean value.
+The `allMatch`, `anyMatch`, and `noneMatch` methods are applied to streams.
+They match the given Predicate and then return a boolean value.

 ```java
 import java.util.List;